firebase/functions-samples/quickstarts/uppercase-firestore/README.md

 - When a message gets added in Cloud Firestore, a function triggers and automatically makes these messages all uppercase.

+## Set up the sample

+Before you can test the functions locally or deploy to a Firebase project, you'll need to run `npm install` in the `functions` directory.

 ## Run locally with the Firebase Emulator suite

 The